If your pet dog is not eating a nutritious and balanced diet, it could end…

 Large and lively, Great Danes are among the most recognizable dog breeds.
 But despite their larger-than-life appearance, the colossal breed has a shorter lifespan than most dogs.
+Great Danes only live for 8 to 10 years.
 Great Dane owners demand an explanation.
-What is the average lifespan of a Great Dane?
+How long do Great Danes live?
 And why is the Great Dane lifespan so short?

 Great Danes are beautiful, friendly, and incredibly loving dogs.
-However, because of their size and selective breeding history, the breed is prone to health issues that can shorten its lifespan.
+However, because of its size and selective breeding history, the breed is prone to health issues that can shorten its lifespan.

 Why is the Great Dane lifespan so short?

 For such large dogs, Great Danes get the short end of the stick with regards to life expectancy.
-Great Danes live 8-10 years, with some living 6 or 7 years.
+Great Danes live 8 to 10 years, with some living for 6 or 7 years.
 A lucky few reach the ripe old age of 12, but these dogs require proper senior dog care.
 Compared to smaller breeds, which can live twice as long, this doesn’t seem fair.